Hiring Trainees for Distant Location Productions

 Stretches production dollars…

-The Distant Location Incentive Program can cover up to 35% of the trainee's transportation, per diem and housing costs while on distant location
+The Distant Location Incentive Program can cover up to 50% of the trainee's housing, and 100% of travel and per diem costs while on distant location

 Your costs of taking a trainee to a distant location are further reduced because trainees do not have to travel “first class”